devbit-showcases/linux-challenges-desmetelise/BashShellScripting.md

 ## Challenge 2: RPi Detector

-**Create a bash script that determines the IP addresses and MAC addresses of all the Raspberry Pi's currently on the network.**
+**This bash script  determines the IP addresses and MAC addresses of all the Raspberry Pi's currently on the network.**
 ```sh
 #!/usr/bin/env bash
 sudo tcpdump -n -e -l -vvv 'udp port 67 or udp port 68' | while read line; do